HEIAN SANDAN – PEACE AND TRANQUILITY, 3RD STAGE.

 Defense with double technique

-In such situations, however, it is always advisable, after a lightning-fast first counterattack, to turn quickly out of the opponent's reach in order to escape the disadvantageous position and possibly counterattack again.
+In such situations, however, it is always advisable, after a lightning-fast first counterattack, to quickly turn out of the opponent's reach in order to escape the disadvantageous position and possibly counterattack again.

 Duration: about 40 seconds